tombayley/CsvToStringsXml/README.md

 csvToStringsXml.start();
 ```

-2. You can customise the CsvToAndroidStringsXmlBuilder as you like:
+2. You can customise the CsvToStringsXmlBuilder as you like:

 | Config | Explanation |
 | --- | --- |